How to Schedule TikToks in 2026 (Without Shadowbans)

 What's the best time to schedule TikToks?

 Best times are typically 6-9 AM, 12-3 PM, and 7-11 PM in your audience's timezone.
 But your specific audience might differ—check your TikTok Analytics (Followers → Follower activity) to see when YOUR followers are most active.
-See best times to schedule TikTok posts for a full guide.

 Can you schedule TikToks to Instagram Reels at the same time?

 Yes, with third-party tools.
 PostEverywhere lets you upload once and schedule to TikTok, Instagram Reels, YouTube Shorts, and Facebook Reels simultaneously.
 This saves hours vs manually uploading to each platform.
+For platform-by-platform walkthroughs, see how to post to Instagram and TikTok at the same time, post TikTok to YouTube Shorts, and post TikTok to Instagram Reels without the watermark.

 Do scheduled TikToks perform as well as live posts?